GoodCoder666/katac4/README.md

 ## Explorer GUI

 The repo includes a visual explorer (`explorer_main.py`) for playing or analyzing games with a specific checkpoint.
+Useful for:

+- Testing model performance against humans
+- Analyzing model behavior on custom board setups
+- Reviewing AI games from Saiblo

+Special thanks to [KaTrain](https://github.com/sanderland/katrain) and [LizzieYzy](https://github.com/yzyray/lizzieyzy) for inspiration on GUI design and features.

 > [!WARNING]
 >
 > Code for the explorer GUI is ~80% AI-generated, designed only for demonstration purposes and may contain bugs or suboptimal implementations.
 Feel free to report issues or contribute improvements.

 ### Run

+Set the desired model checkpoint path in `Configuration.model_path`, then run:

 ```bash
 python3 explorer_main.py